Meet Our Team

 Trisha Ide, MS, HS-BCP

 I graduated from East Troy High School in 2002 and have lived here in the community most of my life.
-I have been married for over 11 years and have 4 children that range in age from 19 years old to 1 year old.
-My daughter graduated from East Troy High School in June of 2022, and my son currently attends Prairie View Elementary as a 5th grader.
+I have been married for over 12 years and have 4 children that range in age from 19 years old to 2 years old.
+My daughter graduated from East Troy High School in June of 2022, and my 11-year-old son currently attends East Troy Middle School.

 I have an Associate of Science Degree in Legal Support & Services, a Bachelor of Science Degree in Human Services and Youth/Family Services and Administration, and a Master of Science Degree in Human Services and Organizational and Social Services.

 I was introduced to the East Troy Family & Community Resource Center a few years ago through a friend who was serving as the President of the board at the time.
 I had attended a few events and was invited to attend a meeting to learn more about serving on the board.
 I left the meeting that night as a new board member.
 I believe in the mission and the values of the center and I also believe in the people that are in this community.
-In October of 2021, I was elected as Secretary for the ETFCRC.
-I look forward to continuing to support the East Troy community as a board member for the East Troy Family and Community Resource Center.
+In October 2021, I accepted the position of Secretary for the ETFCRC.
+I look forward to continuing to support the East Troy community as a board member of the East Troy Family and Community Resource Center.

 Bio coming soon.